 The Filtration Process

 There is a 15 stage filtration process that will remove nearly all impurities in the water.
 This is a great filter for truly hard water as it can handle heavy metals, VOCs, bacteria, pesticides, chlorine, and chloramine.

 PP cotton and steel mesh bookend the beginning and end of the filtration process so that no debris or physical impurities get into the filter and no dust from the filter leaves with the water.

-This filter does include nano-silver ceramic balls, vitamin C balls, and tourmaline which add minerals into the water and help stabilize the pH of the filtered water.
-They also add oxygen into the water so it softens your skin and hair.
+This filter includes nano-silver ceramic balls, vitamin C balls, and tourmaline, which add minerals into the water and help stabilize the filtered water’s pH.
+They also add oxygen to the water, so it softens your skin and hair.

 This filter can handle a whopping 24,000 gallons of water before it needs to be replaced.
 For a single person, this is over a year of use.
-For a family, it could be as little as six months; however, it is significantly longer than most filters which need replacement every 10,000 gallons.
+It could be as little as six months; however, it is significantly longer than most filters that need replacement every 10,000 gallons.